cncf/tag-security/assessments/guide/outline.md

 that the software undergoes as it is developed and built.
 * CII Best Practices.
 A brief discussion of where the project is at with respect to CII best practices and what it would need to achieve the badge.

-Using this information, the SAFE examiners will try to understand the system and probe its security.
-Specifically design level issues are meant to be addressed as well as high level problems with the project’s setup and operation.
-This is meant to provide an independent analysis and estimation of the above information.
-The goal is to ask questions to understand if there are hidden assumptions, underestimated risk, or design issues that harm the security of the project.
-It may be useful to reach out to community members to understand the answers to some questions, especially involving deployment scenarios and the impact of attacks.